SerhiyShamshetdinov/sugar-tms/readme.md

 directory with batch files to run tests under different JDK versions.

-Sbt `test` command will only execute simple root project tests to test the public symbols accessibility of the artifact or source `sugar-tms` code: simple macros calls in the native and toolbox tests.
+Sbt `test` command will only execute simple root project tests to test the public symbols accessibility of the artifact or source `sugar-tms` code: all macro calls in the native and toolbox tests.
-Version of the tested artifact is hardcoded in `build.sbt`.
-When not specified then the source project will be used.
+Version of the tested artifact is passed by system property or environment variable `rootTmsArtifactDependencyVersion`.
-For all Scala versions these root tests may be run by `+test` sbt command.
+When not specified then the source project will be used as test dependency.
+For all supported Scala versions these root tests may be run by `+test` sbt command.

 To test macros in your project inside the toolbox you may copy and adopt the sources of `tms-test-base` subproject or call macros passing `Debug` and/or `Trace` options to macro call directly, with `tmsOptions` annotation,